Rent or buy: What’s the difference?

 Stamp duty

-When you buy a home you’ll also need to pay stamp duty and other costs.
+You’ll also need to pay stamp duty and other costs when you buy a home.

-In England and Northern Ireland you do not pay stamp duty if you’re a first time buyer and your new home is under £300,000.
+In England and Northern Ireland, you do not pay stamp duty if you’re a first time buyer and your new home is under £425,000.

 The Money Advice Service found buyers usually pay: